linxlane/ERCgo/README.md

 python3 ERCgo -d my_input_files
 ```

 Please note that either the -i and -g flags or the -d flag must be included in the command for ERCgo to properly run.
+Do not use all three.

 | Short flag | Long flag         | Description | Required? |
 |------------|-------------------|-------------|-----------|